bradfrost/atomic-design/chapter-4.md

 #### Step 5: regroup and establish next steps
 With the über-document in hand, now it's time to get the entire organization on board with crafting an interface design system.

 Have you ever wanted to see a CEO cry?
-Laying bare all your UI's inconsistencies is a great way to make that happen!
-One of the most powerful aspects of an interface inventory is that you can show it to anyone, including non-designers and developers, and they'll understand why an inconsistent UI is problematic.
+Laying bare all your UI's inconsistencies is a great way to make that happen! **One of the most powerful benefits of interface inventories is that you can show them to anyone, including non-designers and developers, and they'll understand why inconsistent UIs are problematic**.
 You don't need to be a designer to recognize that having 37 unique button styles probably isn't a good idea.
 Here's your opportunity to make it crystal clear to stakeholders that approaching your UI in a more systematic way makes great sense for both your users and your organization.

-In addition to selling the idea through to key stakeholders, all the hard work and discussion that went into the initial interface inventory exercise should be translated into the seeds of your future design system and pattern library.
+In addition to selling the idea through to key stakeholders, **all the hard work and discussion that went into the initial interface inventory exercise should be translated into the seeds of your future design system and pattern library**.

 It's very likely the initial exercise didn't capture every unique UI pattern, so you may need to conduct another interface audit exercise to capture a more complete picture of your UI patterns.
 This may involve a large group again, but in reality a smaller, cross-disciplinary team will be the ones who will be going through the über-document and establishing next steps for the design system.